kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 Afterwards, students worked on their own projects, such as:

 {% include zakviewer.html Name="2022-02-23 Death Rays Cloner simple remix-2" ID="https://scratch.mit.edu/projects/647937254/" caption="One example.
-Student J modfied Voldermort and used the pen tool to draw the ray." %}
+Student J modified Voldermort and used the pen tool to draw the ray." %}

 {% include imgur.html title="" ID="https://i.imgur.com/iiaLs06.png" caption="Student A made her clone go the pointer and then to a fixed position on the screen." width="" height="" spacer="" %}